tarekgabarin/recipeAppAlpha/README.txt

 **REQUEST BODY**

 /// In the front end, the user won't have to refill all these fields.
-But in POSTMAN you should refill all the fields
+But in POSTMAN you should refill all the fields.